Writing to Give Back

 Where Else to Go

-Poets & Writers Directory - You can now find Katherine in the Poets & Writers international database.
+Poets & Writers Directory - Find Katherine in the Poets & Writers international database.

 Virginia Poets Database - Read more about Katherine's extensive publishing history and creative work here in this literary and educational database launched by Virginia's 20th Poet Laureate, Louisa A. Igloria.

-Substack - Subscribe to Katherine's blog on Substack.
+Substack - Subscribe to Katherine's email updates or follow her work on Substack.

 Scroll to Top